GerHobbelt/cpptrace/README.md

 More information on performance considerations with the zero-overhead variant:

-Tracing the stack multiple times in throwing paths should not matter for the vast majority applications given that:
+Tracing the stack multiple times in throwing paths should not matter for the vast majority of applications given that:
 1. Performance very rarely is critical in throwing paths and exceptions should be exceptionally rare
 2. Exception handling is not usually used in such a way that you could have a deep nesting of handlers before finding a matching handler